 How many data modules do you need to produce and manage?

-If it is just a few data modules and ICNs you may get away with a folder in a file system.
+If it is just a few data modules and illustrations, you may get away with a folder in a file system.
 However, think about author control, version management, links between different modules and media content.
 All these add complexity to managing your data modules.
 A CSDB should help you both manage the content and the processes – for example authors checking in documents, a formal review system and history tracking.
 The CSDB will also help show the relationships between items – for example, an illustration used in multiple data modules; this tracking can save huge amounts of time and prevent costly mistakes, ensuring all related content is updated when a change is required in one of the linked items.

 Does your prime manufacturer require you to use a CSDB for S1000D?